 In addition, if we finance acquisitions by issuing equity or convertible debt securities, our existing shareholders may be diluted, which could affect the market price of the ADSs.
+For example, to the extent we issue additional ADSs upon conversion of the convertible promissory notes issued in connection with the Ezbuy acquisition, the conversion of such convertible promissory note will dilute the ownership interests of existing shareholders.
+Any sales in the public market of our ADSs issuable upon such conversion of the convertible promissory note could adversely affect prevailing market prices of our ADSs.
 Further, if we fail to properly evaluate and execute acquisitions or investments, our business and prospects may be seriously harmed and the value of your investment may decline.